markgewhite/jumpsFDA/README.md

 ### Validity check: VGRF curves

 Registration can very occasionally distort curves excessively.
 A good way to check if the VGRF curve is still reasonable is to use all landmarks irrespective of landmark registration is being performed.
-The sub-function <code>validateLandmarks( tSpan, XFdReg )</code> performs two checks.
+The sub-function <code>validateLandmarks( tSpan, XFdReg )</code> performs two checks:
 - Whether a given landmark for an individual curve is out of kilter with the others in the curve set
 - Whether the landmarks for each curve at in the correct order